robertMartineMcEvoy/Notes/README.md

 ### Notes App
 A React App that consumes the Notes API.

-**NOTE**: This was my first time building a React App from scratch and there were a few things I was still troubleshooting and would like to come back to and correct.
-I think they all have to do with my project setup.
+**NOTE**: This was my first time building a React App from scratch and there were a few things I would like to come back and fine tune.

+I believe they all have to do with my project setup as they only seem to be an issue on the initial runs.
+Subsequent runs do not encounter these issues.

- - Sometimes two instances of the app would Start when running from Visual Studio.
+ - Two instances of the app would Start when running from Visual Studio.

 - I  disabled es-lint in `packages.json` as it was throwing an error due to the capitalization of my file paths.
-Though it does supress the error it sometimes will still show on initial build.

-- I would also like to set a custom port so it's not running on the the default port of 3000.
-I was able to change this in `packages.json` as well but the aforementioned anomlay of two app instances meant one would start on port 3000, another on the custom port.
+- I would like to set a custom port so it's not running on the default port of 3000.
+    - I was able to change this in `packages.json` as well but the aforementioned anomaly of two app instances meant one would start on port 3000, another on the custom port.

+Also, there has to be a better way to filter out only the packages needed in `node_modules`.